pioneers/shepherd/setup/howtodocker.md

 This only requires one command, but it's a long one:
 ```
-docker run -it -v '/absolute/path/to/shepherd':/outsideshep -p=5000:5000 -p=5500:5500 --name=sheep shepherdtest:latest
+docker run -it -v '/absolute/path/to/shepherd':/outsideshep -p=5000:5000 -p=5500:5500 --name=sheep shepherd:latest
 ```

+Note that the `/absolute/path/to/shepherd` should be the git repository, so the Shepherd.py file should reside in `/absolute/path/to/shepherd/shepherd/Shepherd.py`.

-A breakdown of what this means:
+A breakdown of what the command means:
  - `docker run`: this will create the container, and run it
  - `it`: it will run it interactively, so you will be popped into a bash terminal when the container starts
  - `-v '/absolute/path/to/shepherd':/outsideshep`: this will link the shepherd repo on your computer, to a folder named "outsideshep" inside the container.
 Both must be absolute paths.
+It is important for the `run` script that it is named `outsideshep`.
  - `-p=5000:5000 -p=5500:5500`: this will link the container's ports to your computer's ports, so you can run the python server inside the container and reach it from your computer's web browser.
  - `--name=sheep`: this names the container "sheep".
 Otherwise, Docker would give it a random name.
- - `shepherdtest:latest`: this is the name of the image that the container will be created off of.
+ - `shepherd:latest`: this is the name of the image that the container will be created off of.

 If you are successful, it should pop you into a root shell, and `ls outsideshep` should list the files in your Shepherd repo.
-If this is the case, exit the shell (you can run the command `exit`), and procceed to the next section.
+If this is the case, exit the shell (you can run the command `exit`), and proceed to the next section.

 If you are unsuccessful, run `docker rm sheep` to destroy the bad container, and then try again.